matanui159/matanui159.github.io/coding-style/index.md

 ```
 ---

 Always use local variables.
 For globals, define them as local at a global scope rather than defining them as global from a local scope.
+This is the same for any language that does not require defining variables.
 ### Right
 ```lua
 local x = 3